-While in particular for the converse bounds it is clear that they cannot generalize to arbitrary functions,\footnote{Consider, for instance, the extreme case of \gls{ota} computed functions that map every point in their domain to the same value.
-Clearly, these functions can be computed at an arbitrarily high analog rate without impacting on the digital transmissions at all by letting the analog transmitters input $0$ to the channel.} slight variations of both the converse and achievable bounds we propose in the main results of this paper hold for significantly larger classes of functions as well (see Remark~\ref{remark:nonsum} for details).
+In particular for the converse bounds it is clear that they cannot generalize to arbitrary functions.\footnote{Consider, for instance, the extreme case of \gls{ota} computed functions that map every point in their domain to the same value.
+Clearly, these functions can be computed at an arbitrarily high analog rate without impacting on the digital transmissions at all by letting the analog transmitters input $0$ to the channel.} However, slight variations of both the converse and achievable bounds we propose in this paper hold for significantly larger classes of functions as well (see Remark~\ref{remark:nonsum} for details).